peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

 Ultraviolet radiation (UV) is radiated in appreciable amounts only by very hot objects, such as the Sun.
 It is highly energetic, capable of causing electrons to be released from atoms (photoionisation) and breaking up molecules (photodissociation).
+Ultraviolet radiation spans wavelengths 10 – 400 nm.
-Ultraviolet radiation is further split into three subregions[^uv-definition]:
+The UV spectrm is further split into multiple subregions, out which only the last three are of interest to atmospheric radiative transmission[^uv-definition]:

 * UV-C: 100 nm–280 nm
 * UV-B: 280 nm–320 nm